Knockout game: History of attacks

-In September 1992, Norwegian exchange student Yngve Raustein was killed by three teenagers who—according to Cambridge, Massachusetts, prosecutors—were playing a game called "knockout".
+In September 1992, Norwegian exchange student Yngve Raustein was killed by three teenagers who, according to Cambridge, Massachusetts prosecutors, were playing a game called "knockout".
 Raustein was stabbed after falling to the ground.
-Local teens said that the object is to render an unsuspecting target unconscious with a single punch, and, if the assailant does not succeed, his companions will turn on him instead.
+Local teens said that the object is to render an unsuspecting target unconscious with a single punch and if the assailant does not succeed, his companions will turn on him instead.

 In 2005 in the United Kingdom, BBC News reported on the happy slapping incidents, in which the attacks were filmed for the purpose of posting online.
 The French government responded to this trend by making it illegal to film any acts of violence and post them online, with a spokesperson for then President Nicolas Sarkozy saying that the law was indeed directed at "happy slapping."

-Three teens were arrested in Decatur, Illinois, in September 2009, and charged in the killing of a bicyclist, 61, who was stomped to death, and the attempted murder of another man, 46, who was also attacked and stomped.
+In September 2009, in Decatur, Illinois, three teens were arrested and charged in the killing of a 61-year-old bicyclist who was stomped to death, as well as the attempted murder of another man, 46, who was also attacked and stomped.
 It was claimed that the teens were playing "point 'em out, knock 'em out," where a person is selected and a group of attackers attempts to render the victim unconscious.

-In June 2009, a 29-year-old man was beaten in a Columbia, Missouri, parking garage by a group of teens who told police that they were playing a game called "knockout king," where they would find an unsuspecting person and attempt to knock him out with a single punch.
+In June 2009, a 29-year-old man was beaten in a Columbia, Missouri parking garage by a group of teens who told police that they were playing a game called "knockout king," where they would find an unsuspecting person and attempt to knock him out with a single punch.

-In April 2011, Hoang Nguyen, 72, died in St. Louis, Missouri, after he was attacked in what was described by a local CBS station as "part of the so-called knockout game".
-Nguyen's wife, Yen, 62, was injured.
-After the trial, the assailant, Elex Murphy, who was 18 at the time of the assault, was sentenced to life in prison plus 25 years.
+In April 2011, a St. Louis, Missouri couple were attacked in what was described by a local CBS station as "part of the so-called knockout game".
+72-year-old Hoang Nguyen died as a result of the assault and his wife, Yen (62), was badly injured.
+After the trial, assailant Elex Murphy, 18 at the time of the assault, was sentenced to life in prison plus 25 years.

 In July 2012, 62-year-old Delfino Mora was attacked by three men and killed in West Rogers Park, Chicago.
 Anthony Malcolm, 20, who recorded the attack on his cell phone and publicized it, was sentenced to 30 years in prison.
 Nicholas Ayala, 18, was sentenced to 27 years.
 The third, Malik Jones, 21, was sentenced to 33 years.
 The attack was said to be part of a game called "pick 'em out, knock 'em out."

 In 2013, a series of these attacks resulted in the deaths of the victims, all with some sort of game as a precipitating factor.
 Michael Daniels, 51, of Syracuse, New York died a day after being attacked in May 2013, with the "knockout game" later mentioned in regard to his death.

 Ralph Santiago, a disabled homeless resident of Hoboken, New Jersey, was found dead after being attacked by three boys whose assault was linked to the "knockout" game.